Saad-Imam/Semester-1/README.md

 # Semester-1
-My Java CLI projects in first semester at IBA
+My Java CLI projects (Sudoku and Connect4) in first semester at IBA